blomfelt/bbt045/content/index.md

 - `mv SOURCE DESTINATION` - move file  SOURCE to DESTINATION.
 May also be used to rename SOURCE to DESTINATION if no path is used, i.e. no "/" are used. "*The file is moved to the same place but with a new name*"
 - `touch X`- "Touch" file X (update time accessed).
 If it does not exist, create it.
 - `chmod u+x X` - edit the permissions of file X so that you (u) may execute (x) it.

-# Todo
-- How to test Homework 1?